 - Same authorization requirements apply for telemedicine as for face-to-face visits; special authorization not required because service being delivered via telemedicine.

-- Providers should use POS 02 with no modifier for an audio-only telephone visit, which is a temporary benefit during the pandemic.
+- Providers should use POS 02 with no modifier for an audio-only telephone visit

 - Relaxing of professional licensing to allow interstate licensing if applicable federal and state law permits.